HHRy/prawn-graph/README.markdown

 they will be printed.
 You can pass an option to each of the graph methods which will draw them in colour.

+**Notice!** Much like Prawn, this software should be considered to be in early alpha state at best.
+It's not recommended for use in a production environment unless you're happy to put up with bugs and are willing to help fix them!

 ## Branches